 3. Broken Mounting Bracket

-The third thing that could be making an rattling noise is an broken mounting bracket.
+The third thing that could be making a rattling noise is a broken mounting bracket.
 Mounting brackets are used to support various accessories such as the power steering pump compressor and air pump, as well as to attach the engine to the vehicle frame.

-If one of these mounting brackets is broken, the component that the bracket is holding it will start to vibrate and make a rattling noise.
+If one of these mounting brackets is broken, the component that the bracket is holding will start to vibrate and make a rattling noise.
 You would need to check every mounting bracket nut or bolt to make sure that there is nothing loose.
-If you wish to learn more about parts of car, their function and location, click here.

 4. Broken or Cracked Timing Belt